burst-apps-team/burst-wiki/docs/en/cip.md

 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Burstcoin is used.

-Once the champion has asked the Burstcoin community as to whether an idea has any chance of acceptance, a draft CIP should be presented to the [Burst Discord Forum](https://discord.gg/PMUgVSY).
+Once the author has asked the Burstcoin community as to whether an idea has any chance of acceptance, a draft CIP should be presented to the [Burstcoin Discord](https://discord.gg/PMUgVSY).
 This gives the author a chance to flesh out the draft CIP to make it properly formatted, of high quality, and to address additional concerns about the proposal.

 Following a discussion, the proposal should be submitted to the [CIPs repository](https://github.com/burst-apps-team/CIPs).
 This draft must be written in CIP style as described below, and named with an alias such as “cip-johndoe-infiniteburstcoins” until an editor has assigned it a CIP number (authors MUST NOT self-assign CIP numbers).

-CIP authors are responsible for collecting community feedback on both the initial idea and the CIP before submitting it for review.
-However, wherever possible, long open-ended discussions on public mailing lists should be avoided.
-Strategies to keep the discussions efficient include: setting up a separate SIG mailing list for the topic, having the CIP author accept private comments in the early design phases, setting up a wiki page etc. CIP authors should use their discretion here.
+When the CIP draft is complete, the CIP editor will assign the CIP a number, label it as Standards Track, Informational, or Process.

+Once the CIP has been approved for draft inclusion by an editor (who must ensure that the above steps have been taken), the CIP will be merged with draft status, and the editor will open a new pull request to activate the CIP.
+This pull request will serve as the comments / discussion thread for the CIP and must remain open for a minimum of 30 days.

+Reasons for rejecting CIPs include duplication of effort, disregard for formatting rules, being too unfocused or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Burstcoin philosophy.

 It is highly recommended that a single CIP contain a single key proposal or new idea.
 The more focused the CIP, the more successful it tends to be.
 If in doubt, split your CIP into several well-focused ones.

-When the CIP draft is complete, the CIP editor will assign the CIP a number, label it as Standards Track, Informational, or Process, and move the submitted text to the CIPs repository.

-The CIP editor reviews incoming CIPs for their formal completeness and will not unreasonably reject a CIP.

-Reasons for rejecting CIPs include duplication of effort, disregard for formatting rules, being too unfocused or too broad, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Burstcoin philosophy.

 For a CIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

-The CIP author may update the draft as necessary in the wiki.
-Updates to drafts should also be submitted by the author.

 ### Transferring CIP Ownership

-It occasionally becomes necessary to transfer ownership of CIPs to a new champion.
+It occasionally becomes necessary to transfer ownership of CIPs to a new author.
 In general, we'd like to retain the original author as a co-author of the transferred CIP, but that's really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the CIP process, or has fallen off the face of the 'net (i.e. is unreachable or not responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the CIP.
 We try to build consensus around a CIP, but if that's not possible, you can always submit a competing CIP.

 If you are interested in assuming ownership of a CIP, send a message asking to take over, addressed to both the original author and the CIP editor.
 If the original author doesn't respond to email in a timely manner, the CIP editor will make a unilateral decision (it's not like such decisions can't be reversed :).